Provider Disputes and Appeals

 Dayton, OH 45401-1947

-CareSource will render a decision within thirty (30) calendar days of receipt.
-If the decision is to uphold the original claim adjudication, providers may appeal.
+CareSource will render a decision within thirty calendar days of receipt.
+If the decision is to uphold the original claim adjudication, if you are a non-participating provider, you may appeal the decision.
 Appeals must be submitted within 60 days of the date of the denial.

 Providers may request the following types of appeals: